 Many of our members quickly meet and exceed our minimum requirement of 50 points and this is no reason to stop recording your CPD.
 Activities should continue to be logged throughout the year, allowing you to illustrate to yourself and others the wide-ranging activities you have engaged in throughout the year to develop your professional skills.

 Still have questions?

-Should you have any questions regarding the information provided in this document, please contact register@bsas.org.uk and we will be happy to advise further.
+Please contact register@bsas.org.uk and we will be happy to advise further.